Honda Lawn Mower Self Propelled Slow

 A worn or incorrect belt size will cause self drive to be slow.

-Drive Axle Might Be Worn
+Drive Axle May Be Worn

 Honda transmission and axle combo known as trans-axle.

-Transmission Might Be Worn
+Transmission May Be Worn

 How do you adjust the throttle on a Honda lawn mower?
 The throttle is controlled by a cable.
 The cable can be adjusted at the rear of the throttle housing on the handlebars, also on the engine where the cable meets the throttle linkage.